pachyderm/pachyderm/doc/docs/master/getting_started/beginner_tutorial.md

 Pachyderm, this tutorial should take about 15.
 This tutorial introduces basic Pachyderm concepts.

+!!! tip
+    If you are new to Pachyderm, try [Pachyderm Shell](../deploy-manage/manage/pachctl_shell/).
+    This handy tool suggests you `pachctl` commands as you type and helps you learn Pachyderm faster.

 ## Image processing with OpenCV

 This tutorial walks you through the deployment of a Pachyderm pipeline